DrabWeb/Mutsu/README.md

 <img src="https://a.pomf.cat/gsilxj.png" style="width: 100%">
 <img src="https://a.pomf.cat/iohvjg.png" style="width: 100%">

+This application is only for showcasing Mutsu.
+If you want to use it in a project, copy ``` /path/to/clone/Mutsu/Mutsu/Mutsu ``` to your project

 ## Features
 * Highly customizable, with sensible defaults
 * Simple to use